lukso-network/LIPs/LSPs/LSP-25-ExecuteRelayCall.md

 ## Signature Format

-In order that relayers can submit relay calls successfully, users MUST sign the calls to be executed according to the following specification:
+In order to submit relay calls successfully, users MUST sign the relay calls to be executed according to the specification below.

 The hash digest that MUST be signed MUST be constructed according to the [version 0 of EIP-191] with the following format: